sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/index.md

 - `cody-gateway.sourcegraph.com` - for production usage
 - `cody-gateway.sgdev.org` - for development and testing

 > NOTE: This page primarily contains operational and development information for Cody Gateway.
-To learn more about _using_ Cody Gateway, see [Using Cody Gateway](./using.md).
+To learn more about _using_ Cody Gateway, see [Using Cody Gateway](./using.md), or refer to the [customer-facing Sourcegraph Cody Gateway docs](https://docs.sourcegraph.com/cody/cody_gateway).

 Contents: